Drewster727/tautulli-influxdb-export/README.md

 # plexpy-influxdb-export

-This script will query your PlexPy to pull basic stats and store them in influxdb.
+This script will query PlexPy to pull basic stats and store them in influxdb.
 Stay tuned for further additions!

 I suggest you intall the script as a service to boot with your OS.